Your Security and Safety in Kenya:

 - Areas within 60km of the Kenya-Somali border and Garissa District in Northern Kenya.

 - In Nairobi, there are no restrictions but it is recommended to avoid low income township areas in the city including all slum areas.

-- At the coast: the mainland of Lamu County (excluding Lamu Island and Manda Island) and within 15km of the coast from the Tana River down to the Galana River north of Malindi.
+- At the coast: in the north, the mainland of Lamu County (excluding Lamu Island and Manda Island) and within 15km of the coast from the Tana River down to the Galana River north of Malindi.

 It should be noted that there are NO restrictions on travel to Kenya’s most popular tourist destinations in the national parks, reserves and wildlife conservancies.
 The wording of the British FCO travel advice states clearly that there is NO restriction on travel to the main wildlife areas including the Aberdare National Park, Amboseli, Laikipia, Lake Nakuru, Masai Mara, Meru, Mount Kenya, Samburu, Shimba Hills, Tsavo, and all restrictions have now been lifted on the coastal beach resorts of Lamu island, Manda island, Malindi, Mombasa, Kilifi, Watamu and Diani.

 Terrorism is a global threat and there have been many recent incidents in the last few years in countries such as the United States, Great Britain, France, Belgium and Australia so Kenya is not unusual in having experienced some isolated incidents in the past but generally these have been far away from places frequented by tourists.
 The Kenya government has been working closely with other international governments to ensure that every possible action is taken to ensure the safety of both international tourist visitors and residents of Kenya.
 The British and United States governments provide assistance with security equipment and specialist advice to Kenya, especially in keeping the airports safe and monitoring the borders.
 The British government has a long-standing military agreement with Kenya and carries out continual training and monitoring exercises.
 It has been noted that there has been a considerable improvement in the overall security situation within Kenya.
 Many well-known visitors have enjoyed trips to Kenya in recent months, including President Obama, Prince William, HH the Pope, Mark Zuckerberg and Victoria Beckham!